sulincix/debian-subsystem/Readme.md

 Fedora users can install dummy selinux for completely remove selinux from system. https://gitlab.com/sulinos/devel/libselinux-dummy

 Polkit authentication message is wrong.
-Because pkexec-fake component use fifo bridge and run `echo true` command as root and return status. so You will se **/bin/echo** command instead of original command.
+Because pkexec-fake component use fifo bridge and run `echo true` command as root and return status. so You will see **/bin/echo** command instead of original command.

 ### Bug report:
 https://gitlab.com/sulincix/debian-subsystem/-/issues